Instagram crosses 300 million users, edges past Twitter

-Microblogging service Twitter Inc has 284 million active users, according to its website. (bit.ly/1mjyzhm)
+Microblogging service Twitter Inc (TWTR.N) has 284 million active users, according to its website. (bit.ly/1mjyzhm)

 Four-year-old Instagram crossed 200 million users in March.